 You’re bound to hear, “What would you say is one of your weaknesses?” or “What’s your greatest strength?” or both in virtually every hiring process you’ll ever go through.
 While that might be frustrating—really, every time?!—it also means that you can anticipate the questions and craft thoughtful answers that will impress the interviewer.

-In other words, with just a little bit of preparation, you can master the art of selling your strengths without sounding conceited and talking about your weaknesses without undermining your candidacy.
+With just a little bit of preparation, you can master the art of selling your strengths without sounding conceited and talking about your weaknesses without undermining your candidacy.

 “For me it’s: Are they honest?
 Do they have self-awareness?
 Can they own their stuff in a professional and mature way?
 Is this someone that we can have growth and development conversations with?
 Are they going to hit a wall [when] it comes to giving them feedback?”
 Smith says.
 “How they answer that question really tells me the answer to all of those other things—and those are the things that matter.”

-Okay, that’s all great in theory, but what do you actually need to do to discuss your strengths and weaknesses successfully?
+OK, that’s all great in theory, but what do you actually need to do to discuss your strengths and weaknesses successfully?

-1. Be Honest
+1. Be honest.

-2. Tell a Story
+2. Tell a story.

-Here’s another cliche you shouldn’t discount: “Show, don’t tell.”
+Here’s another cliché you shouldn’t discount: “Show, don’t tell.”
 Anyone who’s ever taken a writing class—whether in seventh grade or graduate school—has heard it.
 You should keep it in mind when answering just about any interview question, and it’s certainly helpful here.